hsghori/CS-Notes/artificial_intelligence_notes.md

 	- The policy often converges long before the values.
 - Policy iteration algorithm
-	1. Policy Evaluation: calculate utilities for some fixed policy (not optimal utilites) until convergence.
+	1. Policy Evaluation: calculate utilities for some fixed policy (not optimal utilities) until convergence.
 		- Let $\pi (s)$ be the policy calculated in step 2 (or the initial).
 		- Do until values converge
 		$$V_{k+1}^{\pi}(s) = \sum_{s'} T(s, \pi (s),s') [R(s, \pi (s), s'+
 			V_{k}^{\pi} (s')]$$
-	2. Policy Improvement: update policy using one-step look ahead with r esulting converged (but not optimal) utilities at future values.
+	2. Policy Improvement: update policy using one-step look ahead with r resulting converged (but not optimal) utilities at future values.
 		- Let V(s) be the values calculated in step 1.
 		$$\pi (s) = argmax_{a}\sum_{s'}{T(s, a, s') [R(s, a, s') + \gamma V*
 		(s')]}$$
-	3. Repeaat steps 1 and 2 until policy converges.
+	3. Repeat steps 1 and 2 until policy converges.
 	- THis is an EM algorithm - ML is everywhere bitches.
 	- The improvement step is not faster than value iteration.
 The evaluation step is significantly faster and happens many times before an improvement